-If you’re wondering how to waterproof a tent and protect it, rain or shine, simply clean the tent thoroughly and make sure all of the seams are completely secured.
-Then, apply the spray in a fluid, even coating all over the tent, paying particular attention to any zipper areas.
-If you use a waterproofing spray with sun protection, you can be assured that no parts of the tent will fade with time and that you’ll always be completely snug and dry during a thunderstorm.
+If you’re wondering how to waterproof a tent and protect it, rain or shine, simply clean it thoroughly and make sure all of the seams are completely secured.
+Then, apply the water proofing spray in a fluid, even coating paying particular attention to any zipper areas.
+If you use a waterproofing spray with sun protection, you can be assured that no parts will fade with time and that you’ll always be completely snug and dry during a thunderstorm.

 Rapid Dry Time

 If you’re in a hurry, or just impatient, you’ll want a product that has a very quick dry time.
 Many waterproofing sprays take several hours to fully dry, but there are a few products on the market that will allow you to spray them on and plunge your tent into the ocean within a matter of minutes.

 While we seriously do not advise that you plunge your tent into the ocean under any circumstances, we are not exaggerating about the rapid dry time.
 There are a few products on the market that you can spray on and immediately reap the benefits of a few minutes later.
 If you are in a hurry or find yourself out camping with the sudden realization that you failed to waterproof your tent, these products could be a total godsend.

 As with any other type of product, the budget is always top-of-mind.
 Some of the best tent waterproofing sprays come in a whole range of different budgetary options, so you don’t need to break the bank in order to get a reliable product that will last you for years.